visit-dav/visit/src/doc/data_into_visit/Intro.rst

 * Library based formats
 * Specialized formats

-The simple formats are characterized by the fact that they can easily be written by a programs using text or binary based write statements.
+The simple formats are characterized by the fact that they can easily be written by a program using text or binary based write statements.
 The advantage is primarily that they are simple and that code can easily be added to a simulation to output the files without any external dependencies.
 Typically they support a single type of mesh, although not necessarily.
 Typically simple text formats must be read completely, even when only a portion of the data in the file may be necessary to perform the desired operation.